 - Superior analytical and resource skills.

 - A commitment to lifelong learning.

-A scribe is a physician collaborator who fulfills the primary clerical and non-medical functions of the busy physician or practitioner.
-By focusing on data collection and its documentation in order to establish a rapid and smooth workflow, the physician is relieved from having to make time-consuming phone calls, and can prepare to see the next patient, answer a nurse’s concern, or perform the next patient procedure.
-The scribe will also actively track down delayed lab results, CT scan readings and any other pertinent information in order to increase the accuracy and velocity of the completed medical record and, ultimately, decrease patient wait times and disposition patients faster.
+A medical scribe is a physician collaborator who fulfills the primary clerical and non-medical functions of the busy physician or practitioner.
+By focusing on data collection and its documentation in order to establish a rapid and smooth workflow, the physician is relieved from having to make time-consuming phone calls and can prepare to see the next patient, answer a nurse’s concern, or perform the next patient procedure.
+The scribe will also actively track down delayed lab results, CT scan readings, and any other pertinent information in order to increase the accuracy and velocity of the completed medical record and, ultimately, decrease patient wait times and disposition patients faster.
 This will allow the physician to prioritize tasks he or she must accomplish in a given time period.